 To make an appointment at Nazareth Hospital, call 215.335.6400.

 1500 Lansdowne Avenue, Darby, PA, 19023

 2701 DeKalb Pike, East Norriton, PA 19401

 501 South 54th Street, Philadelphia, PA 19143

 Need Help to Quit Smoking?

-Mercy Philadelphia Hospital is proud to offer a 6-session smoking cessation program: Quit Smoking Comfortably.
-For more information or for class schedules, please call Cynthia at 215.748.9600.
+Mercy Philadelphia Hospital offers a six-session smoking cessation program called Quit Smoking Comfortably.
+For more information or for class schedules, please call 215.748.9600.

-Mercy Fitzgerald Hospital now offers free 6-week Smoking and Tobacco Cessation Classes for individuals looking to quit smoking and/or using tobacco.
+Mercy Fitzgerald Hospital offers free six-week Smoking and Tobacco Cessation Classes for individuals looking to quit smoking and/or using tobacco.
 For more information or for class schedules, please call 610.237.4192.

 Mercy Suburban Hospital offers a seven-session smoking cessation program.
 For more information or for class schedules, please call Lynn Heyman at 610.270.8390.